KAmeliyah/KAmeliyah.github.io/_portfolio/project1.md

 ### What I Learned
 As I went through this project, I realised I would need to refactor how I applied what I knew about physics.
 While my prior knowledge was extremely helpful, it also led to some incorrect conclusions earlier in the project.
 After some<a href = "https://www.reddit.com/r/gamedev/comments/5qcgu9/comment/dcy5r5q/"> research</a> and continued testing of new solutions, I was able to find a method of calculating collisions that worked.

 Another lesson I learned is that the profiler and other diagnostic tools in Visual Studio help hugely.
 With them, I was able to properly understand how my game was performing in terms of CPU and memory usage.
-This was especially helpful at the beginning of the project where I accidentally was making hundreds of Ball objects without realising, causing a severe performance drop.
+This was especially helpful at the beginning of the project, where many Ball objects were being created, causing a severe performance drop.

 {:.list-inline}
 - Date: June 2024